TTNG: Musical style and influences

 Over the years, the band's musical style has progressed and changed, although the consistent focal point of their style has been the guitar work of Tim Collis interspersed with, at points, highly complex drumming and sparse, melodic bass.
 Early releases, however, featured more distorted chord progressions, as well as a strong focus on the interlinking melodies of both Collis and Smith's guitars.
 The Sydney Morning Herald describes the band's music as having "intricate pop guitar work, with a touch of jazz and Spanish influences".

-The band are largely inspired Chicago bands Ghosts and Vodka, Maps & Atlases, Owen, Owls, Russian Circles, Them Roaring Twenties, Anathallo, Colossal, Birthmark, American Football, Joan of Arc and Make Believe, as well as the British bands Andy, Glenn and Ritch, the Little Explorer and the Jesus Years.
+The band are largely inspired by Chicago bands Ghosts and Vodka, Maps & Atlases, Owen, Owls, Russian Circles, Them Roaring Twenties, Anathallo, Colossal, Birthmark, American Football, Joan of Arc and Make Believe, as well as the British bands Andy, Glenn and Ritch, the Little Explorer and the Jesus Years.

 They have been cited as an influence by Yvette Young.

 Name change

 With the release of 13.0.0.0.0 the band announced that they would be calling themselves TTNG.
 They stated that the name was ironic because guns are hardly present in their hometown of Oxford, and the UK in general.
 As the band became more known around the world, the name was no longer clearly ironic.
-The band also felt uncomfortable with their name due to the issues of gun violence and mass shootings worldwide and in particular the United States and wanted to distance themselves from those associations.
+The band also felt uncomfortable with their name due to the issues of gun violence and mass shootings worldwide and in particular the US and wanted to distance themselves from those associations.